-A design inspired by Lemhi Shoshone woman Sacagawea (1788-1812/1864) who traveled with the Lewis and Clark Expedition of 1804 to 1806.
+A design inspired by the Lemhi Shoshone woman Sacagawea (1788-1812/1864) who traveled with the Lewis and Clark Expedition of 1804 to 1806.
 After the expedition, she finally settled in St. Louis, Missouri in 1809 and is believed to have died of putrid fever in 1812.
-However, evidence derived from oral accounts support a theory that she crossed the Great Plains, and married into a Comanche tribe, dying in Shoshone, Wyoming in 1884.
+However, evidence derived from oral accounts supports a theory that she crossed the Great Plains, and married into a Comanche tribe, dying in Shoshone, Wyoming in 1884.

 Our Tee's are pre-shrunk 100% cotton (6oz (203g) and designed for maximum durability, comfort and quality.
 With a seamless rib knit collar reinforced with a cover seamed front neck and taped neck and shoulder seams, this shirt is carefully constructed for those who are active and require clothing that lasts.